Wellington City Council asks Shelly Bay land occupation to move by 6pm - NZ Herald

 But on Monday the occupation remained, despite it being a week since the notice was issued.

-Now, Wellington City Council has advised affected parties it will be closing the public space at Shelly Bay from 6pm tonight.

-This is due to the health and safety risks posed by the site including the imminent construction activities on the developer's adjoining land and asbestos risk on council land.
+Now, the council says it will be closing the public space at Shelly Bay because of the health and safety risks, including imminent construction on the developer's adjoining land and asbestos risk on council land.

-The council has received a new report from Fibresafe showing an increased level of asbestos contamination in recent soil samples around its buildings – three of which exceed the current guidelines.
+The council has received a new report from Fibresafe showing an increased level of asbestos contamination in recent soil samples around its buildings.
+Three levels exceed the current guidelines.

 This is likely to spread further as the buildings continue to deteriorate, posing a health and safety risk for people staying in or visiting the area.

-The report was shared with Mau Whenua on Friday and the council met with the group yesterday to get their feedback on the council's proposal to close the site.
+The report was shared with Mau Whenua on Friday and the council met the group yesterday to get their feedback on the proposal to close the site.

-In acknowledgement of the protesters' rights under the Bill of Rights Act, the council has requested they move their occupation to a new site at Shelly Bay.
+In acknowledgement of the protesters' rights under the Bill of Rights Act, the council has ask they move to a new site at Shelly Bay.

-They asked whether motorists were stopping at the occupation or continuing through.

-By 9.30am a dozen Māori Wardens were stationed at Shelly Bay after being called in.
+By 9.30am a dozen Māori Wardens were at Shelly Bay after being called in.

 A police car was also seen in the area.